Ben Kutchins

 Ben Kutchins is an American cinematographer.

 Biography

 Kutchins started his career with an internship at Industrial Light & Magic (ILM), rising to production assistant.
 Next he studied film at the New York University Tisch School of the Arts, then shot about 60 short films in two years, before working on indie films and was then hired to shoot the film Veronica Mars followed by the Amazon series, Mozart in the Jungle.

-He has been nominated twice for a Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series (One Hour) for his work on Ozark, in 2018 and 2020.
+He has been nominated three times for a Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series (One Hour) for his work on Ozark in 2018 and 2020 and The White Lotus in 2025.